pshapiro/rankenberry/README.md

 2. Add keywords to track for each project
 3. Fetch SERP data for your keywords
 4. View and analyze ranking data over time
+5. Use the tagging system to organize and filter keywords
+6. View historical data for individual keywords
+7. Export keyword history data as needed

+## New Features

+- Search volume tracking: The application now fetches and stores search volume data for keywords, updating every 30 days.
+- Keyword tagging: Users can now add tags to keywords for better organization and filtering.
+- Historical data viewing: A new modal allows users to view and export historical data for individual keywords.
+- Improved data visualization: The rank table now includes more detailed metrics and allows for advanced filtering.

 ## Contributing